iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-display.rst

     <p style="clear: both;">

-This IoT-Bus is the display modules...
+This a nice 2.4" 320x240 QVGA TFT Touch Display offering plug and play display output and touch sensing together with a 4-bit SDMMC SD Card.
+We picked 2.4" over 2.8" as it has a crisper display at 320 x 240 resolution and its slightly smaller size helps in IoT applications.
+Designed primarily for development use it has an IoT-Bus socket at the side for easy access.

-`See it in the oddWires store... <http://www.oddwires.com/iot-bus-qvga-2-4-tft-touch-display/>`__
+`Buy it in the oddWires store... <http://www.oddwires.com/iot-bus-qvga-2-4-tft-touch-display/>`__

-.. contents:: Contents
-    :local:

 Pins Used
 ---------